Toyota Celica: Japan

-For the Japanese market the fourth-generation Celica started with the 1S-iSU engine in the ST160 and 4A engine in the AT160.
-The 4A engine was terminated in August 1987 and the 1S-iLU engine was replaced by the 4S-Fi engine in the ST163 in May 1988.
-The 3S engine in various twincam forms was introduced in August 1987 in the ST162.
-The 3S-GTE turbo engine was also introduced at the same time in the all-wheel drive ST165 GT-Four.
-Two months later, a factory convertible (coded ST162C) was offered with the twincam 3S-FE engine.
+For the Japanese market, the fourth-generation Celica started with the 1.8-litre 1S-iSU engine in the ST160 and 1.6-liter 4A-GE engine in the AT160.

+The 4A engine in the 1.6 GT was terminated in August 1987 and the 1S-iLU engine was replaced by the 4S-Fi engine in the ST163 in May 1988.
+Models with the 3S-GELU sports twincam came in GT and GT-R trim levels.
+The 3S-GTE turbo engine was also introduced in October 1986 for the all-wheel drive ST165 GT-Four.
+The factory Convertible (coded ST162C) was offered with the twincam 3S-FE engine.
 The vehicle with the 2.0 liter engine was regarded as the top trim level package due to the increased annual road tax so the GT was fully equipped to justify the tax liability.

-Non twincam models came in ST and SX trim levels.
-Models with the 3S-FE economy twincam came in the ZR trim level, including the convertible.
-Models with the 3S-GELU sports twincam came in GT and GT-R trim levels and lastly the turbo all-wheel drive model came in the GT-Four trim level.
-A digital instrument panel was offered on the top level GT and GT-R. The notchback two-door coupe bodystyle was not offered as a Celica in Japan; instead this body was sold as the Toyota Corona coupe, with fixed headlights rather than the Celica's flip-up units.
+Non twincam models came in ST and SX trim levels with the 1S-iLU engine.
+Models with the 3S-FE economy twincam came in the ZR trim level, including the Convertible.
+A digital instrument panel was offered on the higher grade GT and GT-R trims.
+The notchback two-door coupe bodystyle was not offered as a Celica in Japan; instead this body was sold as the Toyota Corona coupe, with fixed headlights rather than the Celica's pop-up units.

 Australia

-The Australian spec Celica ST162 were the base model ST with 3S-FE engine offered as coupe and Liftback, and the top-of-the-line SX Liftback with higher performance 3S-GE Twincam engine.
+The Australian spec Celica ST162 were the base model ST with 3S-FE engine offered as notchback coupe and liftback, and the top-of-the-line SX Liftback with higher performance 3S-GE Twincam engine.
 Rear spoiler and alloy wheels came standard on the SX, which made it the same appearance as the Japanese GT-R or American GT-S.

 The limited edition SX White Lightning with all white bumpers, side protectors and wheels was offered in 1989.
 Inside, it featured cruise control (automatic models only) and the same sports seats used in the ST165 GT-Four, but was otherwise identical to the SX.

 Europe

 In most European countries these models were available instead:

 The convertible (better known as cabriolet) was based on the 2.0 GT.
 The GT-S was badged 2.0 GT-i 16.
+The GT-Four came with turbo 4WD decal on the rear spoiler and Toyota 4WD emblem on the grille.